rollerworks/search/docs/integration/doctrine/dbal.rst

 As you already know RollerworksSearch uses a ``SearchFactory`` for bootstrapping the search system.
 This factory however doesn't know about integration extensions.

-To Query a database with Doctrine DBAL extension, you use the :class:`Rollerworks\\Component\\Search\\Doctrine\\Dbal\\DoctrineDbalFactory`.
+To Query a database with the Doctrine DBAL extension, you use the :class:`Rollerworks\\Component\\Search\\Doctrine\\Dbal\\DoctrineDbalFactory`.

 .. note::